jazzband/wagtailmenus/CONTRIBUTING.md

 # Contributing to wagtailmenus

 Hey!
-First of all, thanks for considering to help with!
+First of all, thanks for considering to help out!

 We welcome all support, whether on bug reports, code, design, reviews, tests, documentation, translations or just feature requests.